meenakshi1237/configuration-files/README.md

 3>persistence.xml ---> too add postgresSql database configurations in hibernate into persistence.xml file
-                      if you want any other database configurations change the DBUrl, DB user && DB Password 4>spring core xml config.txt -----> to Register and Map the Bean classes in the Spring Core into myapplicationconfig.xml
+                      if you want any other database configurations change the DBUrl, DB user && DB Password 4>spring core xml config.txt -----> to Register and Map the Bean classes in the Spring Core into myapplicationconfig.xml 5>starter dependencies.txt -----> dependenccies for contentType in spring boot